alphagov/govuk-prototype-kit/docs/documentation/get-started/mac-installation-guide/start-and-stop-the-kit.md

 To start running the Prototype Kit, enter `npm start`.

-Terminal will show a message asking if you give permission to share anonymous data about how you use the Prototype Kit, to help the team improve it.
+At this point, you might see a message asking if you give permission to share anonymous data about how you use the Prototype Kit, to help the team improve it.

 ![Terminal showing a message asking for permission to share anonymous usage data to help the team improve the service.](/public/images/docs/share-usage-data.png)